Training homeless & marginalized youth to be the directors of their own films and lives.

-In our newest documentary, homeless youth in Portland, OR, debate if and how to return to mainstream society while creating their own film version of the iconic story of Peter Pan.
+In our acclaimed documentary, homeless youth in Portland, OR, debate if and how to return to mainstream society while creating their own film version of the iconic story of Peter Pan.

 Help young people experiencing homelessness tell their own stories and get them seen.

 To make a donation online, click the link to the left, or send a check to: